-The Board's offices are located in the Iberville State Office Building at 627 N. Fourth Street, Baton Rouge, Louisiana.
-The State no longer allows us to validate parking, nearby parking garages include the Welcome Center garage, One American Place garage and Galvez garage.
+The Board's offices are located in the Iberville State Office Building, Suite 1-301, at 627 N. Fourth Street, Baton Rouge, Louisiana.
+The State no longer allows us to validate parking.
+Nearby parking garages include the Welcome Center garage, the One American Place garage and the Galvez garage.

 The Board is an independent body that was established more than 75 years ago to provide taxpayers with an accessible, fair and efficient system of resolving controversies with Louisiana Department of Revenue ("DOR").
 It is the constitutionally created trial court for tax disputes.

 In 2014, the Legislature enacted a historic expansion of the Board’s jurisdiction to include appeals from the decisions of Local Sales Tax Collectors.
 In 2019, the people of Louisiana expanded the Board's jurisdiction to constitutional tax questions and all matters related to state or local taxes or fees.

 The Board is the tax court for the people of Louisiana.
 The Board’s role is to preserve the State or Local Tax Collector’s right to collect all taxes owed under the law, while at the same time protecting the taxpayer's right to an inexpensive, convenient, prompt, and fair determination of tax disputes.